-If you talk to most lacrosse recruiters and coaches, they will tell you that the midfield position is arguably the most physically demanding lacrosse position.
+If you talk to most lacrosse recruiters and coaches, they will tell you that the midfield position is arguably one of the most physically demanding lacrosse positions.
 It is among the primary reasons why so many people shy away from it (not that other positions are easy.)
 Midfielders are essentially the engine of their team and require a versatile skill set.
 Additionally, lacrosse midfielders must have variety, speed, and stamina to ensure their team operates like a well-oiled machine.

 Lacrosse teams have 3 attackers, 3 midfielders, 3 defenders, and 1 goalie.
-Of course, each position has its challenges and advantages.
+Of course, each lacrosse position has its challenges and advantages.
 Goalies are vital for any lacrosse team’s success, however, this is one of the most dangerous positions of lacrosse because of its high injury rate.
 Attackers often get credit for scoring goals but are less involved than midfielders, goalkeepers, and defenders.

 Midfielders do a bit of everything.
 They defend, attack, maintain the pace and keep the flow going, making them one of the most sought-after collegiate lacrosse positions.

 Lacrosse Scholarship Tips